nextgis/docs_ngweb/source/webmaps_admin.rst

 Web Maps have their own URL addresses.
 You can manage display Web Map access permission for different users and groups.

 Web Map displays layers.
 User can turn Web Maps on and off.
 You can set the order for layers, define layers default visibility, create group layers.
-Groups on a map do not relate to resours groups in the Control Panel.
+Groups on a map do not relate to resource groups in the Control Panel.
 There is no option to transfer layers between groups.
 Groups may be nested.

 .. _ngw_map_create: